 A quick circle island tour (think 70 miles of pure Polynesian magic) lets you experience the best bits – the Tahiti and Her Islands Museum, a deep dive into the artistic genius of Paul Gauguin at his namesake museum, and the Marae Arahurahu, an ancient Tahitian temple whispering stories of the past.

-On one side, Moorea offers a tranquil lagoon playground, protected by a magnificent coral reef teeming with marine life.
+On one side, Moorea Island offers a tranquil lagoon playground, protected by a magnificent coral reef teeming with marine life.
 On the other, eight verdant mountains beckon with scenic viewpoints, ancient marae (Polynesian temples whispering secrets of the past), and even a treetop adventure park for the ultimate adrenaline rush.

 This island paradise is small enough to conquer in a day trip from Tahiti, but why rush perfection?
 Spend a few days unwinding on the beach, diving into the underwater world, or scaling those lush peaks.
 And don’t forget to sample the island’s famous pineapples – they’re the sweetest way to say “Iaorana” (hello) to Moorea!